wastesorting

 Foundations

 The most important object in Spring Security is the SecurityContextHolder.
 By default this is a ThreadLocal which stores the security context of the application, which will be our entry point to all security related information we need.
-(I suggest reading the great documentation for Spring Security if you want to know the gory details.)To save us some typing we'll declare a shortcut (thanx Groovy)
+(I suggest reading the great documentation for Spring Security if you want to know the gory details.)

-import org.springframework.security.core.context.SecurityContextHolder as SCHand a helper method
+import org.springframework.security.core.context.SecurityContextHolder as SCH

 private boolean isAuthenticated() {